-As part of its goal to surpass $100-billion companies like Hewlett Packard and IBM to become the number one IT company in the world, Cisco will double its software business in the next five years, a Cisco executive said.
+As part of its goal to surpass $100-billion companies like Hewlett Packard and IBM to become the number one IT company in the world, Cisco will double its software business

 The company will grow software revenue to $12 billion from $6 billion through acquisitions and emerging technologies, such as software-defined networking (SDN), Cisco President of Development and Sales Rob Lloyd, and Chief Development Officer for Global Engineering Pankaj Patel, said during a recent media roundtable.

 Cisco software strategy will remain network-focused

 Many of Cisco's recent acquisitions -- Meraki, Cariden and Cloupia -- were either pure software companies or -- in Meraki's case -- differentiated by cloud-based software.
 Just this week Cisco dished out $475 million for Intucell, an Israeli developer of network optimization software for mobile carrier infrastructures.

 Executives explained that each of these transactions was made with the intention of developing a more intelligent, programmable network that will more closely support applications.

 "We're not going to buy SalesForce.com and we're not going to buy SAP to do that.
 We're going to buy the things that are relevant to creating and exposing the intelligence in the network up to the communications applications and other applications."
 Lloyd said.